 As you can see, there are several main causes of truck accidents that can lead to serious injuries and even fatalities on the road.
 If you or a loved one were involved in a truck accident, it’s likely that you’re now facing a mountain of medical bills, not to mention lost income, trauma, and other expenses.

-The experienced Louisiana personal injury attorneys at the Johnson Firm have decades of experience in investigating the causes of truck accidents and fighting for justice on behalf of victims.
+The experienced Lake Charles truck accident lawyers at the Johnson Firm have decades of experience in investigating the causes of truck accidents and fighting for justice on behalf of victims.
 Not only do we determine the cause of the accident, but we’re not afraid to hold large trucking companies liable for their part as well.

 Call us today at (337) 427-8961 and let us help you get your rightful compensation.